 I’m playing with various ideas using nRF51822, nRF52, ESP8266, ESP32, Atmel, ARM devices to do various Internet-of-Things things.

 I’ve built (and continue to rebuild) an anglepoise stand for my iPad Pro, the iPad-Hold-a-Tron 2000™, which is on its tenth iteration (or thereabouts) after being upgraded and repaired several times.

-I’ve also experimented with three- and four-dimensional Lyapunov fractals, using OpenCL / OpenGL ray-casting programs of my own design; and I keep threatening to write a paper on the subject.
+I’ve also experimented with three- and four-dimensional Lyapunov fractals using OpenCL / OpenGL ray-casting programs of my own design; and keep meaning to do some more research in that direction.